Washington Republicans rattled by Koch shift from Trump

 In a rare interview session with reporters Sunday, Charles Koch, the head of the organization, said he "regrets" having supported some Republicans in the past who "say they're going to be for these principles that we espoused and then they aren't."
 And he pledged to be more "selective" in supporting candidates going forward.

-Trump took offense to the network’s message, tweeting that they are “highly overrated” and that he has “beaten them at every turn.”
+Trump took offense at the network’s message, tweeting that they are “highly overrated” and that he has “beaten them at every turn.”

-But as one Koch donor put it, each side is trying is protecting its ideals.
+But as one Koch donor put it, each side is trying to protect its ideals.

 “I think Trump is saying, whose agenda are you supporting?
-And I think it’s very much the same way for (the Kochs) in that they don’t want anybody defecting on any issue,” a donor who wished to remain anonymous said.
+And I think it’s very much the same way for (the Kochs) in that they don’t want anybody defecting on any issue,” said a donor who spoke on the condition of anonymity.

-The rift has begun to impact this year's elections and the way the Koch organization has approached the North Dakota Senate race has caused deep frustration among Republicans.
+The rift has begun to affect this year's midterm elections, and the way the Koch organization has approached the North Dakota Senate race, for example, has caused deep frustration among Republicans.

-In May, a Koch-associated group placed a small-dollar mailer ad “thanking” Democratic Sen. Heidi Heitkamp for voting to rollback banking regulations.
-And over the weekend, at their semiannual donor confab in Colorado Springs, the organization announced that it wouldn’t support North Dakota Republican candidate Kevin Cramer because he has been “inconsistent” on key issues of government spending and corporate welfare.
+In May, a Koch-associated group placed a small-dollar mailer ad “thanking” the Democratic incumbent, Sen. Heidi Heitkamp, for voting to rollback banking regulations.
+And over the weekend, at their semiannual donor confab in Colorado Springs, the organization announced that it wouldn’t support Heitkamp's Republican challenger, Kevin Cramer, because he has been “inconsistent” on key issues of government spending and corporate welfare.

-Republican senators are reluctant to speak critically publicly, understanding Trump’s high approval ratings among the base and worrying about exacerbating the divide.
+Republican senators are reluctant to speak critically publicly, understanding Trump’s high approval ratings among their base and worrying about exacerbating the divide.

 “When you see ads for Heidi Heitkamp, that caused a little bit of a pause,” said one Republican senator who said senators have been asking a lot of questions of each other about what the Koch network’s plan is.
 “I think concerns have to do with fundraising more than anything else.”

-The organization told reporters that it is engaging in just four Senate races of candidates who fit their mold of backing free trade and a small government as of now, including in Florida, Missouri, Wisconsin and Tennessee.
+The organization told reporters that, as of now, it is engaging in just four Senate races behind candidates who fit their mold of backing free trade and small government — in Florida, Missouri, Wisconsin and Tennessee.
 There was no mention of House races to reporters during the three-day seminar.

-But two participants told NBC News that in closed-door sessions over the weekend, the organization laid out plans to get involved in ten House races and two additional Senate races — West Virginia and Ohio — bringing the total of Senate races to six.
+But two participants told NBC News that in closed-door sessions over the weekend, the organization laid out plans to support Republican candidates involved in 10 House races and two additional Senate races — West Virginia and Ohio — bringing the total of Senate races to six.
+A spokesman for the organization, James Davis, declined to confirm what was discussed behind closed doors.

-But not on that list are some key states.
-North Dakota is considered to be atop the list of Republicans’ best opportunities to win a Democratic seat, followed by Indiana, which the Koch network said they have no plans of getting involved at this stage of the race.
+But not on that list are some crucial states.
+North Dakota is considered to be atop the list of Republicans’ best opportunities to win a Democratic seat, followed by Indiana, which the Koch network has no plans of getting involved in at this stage.

-Also absent from the list is Nevada where incumbent GOP Sen. Dean Heller is trying to stave off his Democratic opponent and Arizona, where a three-way race for the primary is underway.
+Also absent from the list is Nevada, where incumbent GOP Sen. Dean Heller is facing a tough challenge from Democratic Rep. Jacky Rosen, and Arizona, where a three-way race for the primary is underway.
 But one participant said the Koch officials called the race “a mess” and have no intention of getting involved.

 Some Republicans argue that the Koch’s more limited political engagement will have little impact.